vi2hnu/Flight-Booking-Docker-and-Security/README.md

 ## Frontend Repository
 Link = https://github.com/vi2hnu/Flight-Booking-Frontend-Login-Search

+---

+## New changes as of 23.12.2025
+- **Different profiles** allows users to either run the application using docker or locally using script automations
+- **Automation** using script.sh to run all services
+- **RBAC** done in api gateway to restrict users based on claims in their jwt token
+- **Password Change** feature for users to change their passwords
+- **Optimised docker** to ensure faster build time

+(Note: all changes can be found in REPORT.docx or REPORT.pdf)

+---

 ## Architecture & System Features

 - **Real-time email notifications** triggered during booking, cancellation, and addition of flights in inventory